Building a public Shopify application

 Inside the body of the

-verify_webhook helper function, the SHA256 hash is calculated and compared against the header value.
-A value of
+verify_webhook helper function, the SHA256 digest is computed and compared against the digest provided by Shopify in the

 false is returned.